 For many women with endometrial cancer, treatment may remove or destroy the cancer.
 Completing treatment can be both stressful and exciting.
 You may be relieved to finish treatment, but find it hard not to worry about cancer coming back.
-(When cancer comes back after treatment, it is called recurrence.)
+(When cancer comes back after treatment, it's called recurrence.)
 This is a very common concern in people who have had cancer.

 When treatment ends, your doctors will still want to watch you closely.
-It is very important to go to all of your follow-up appointments.
-During these visits, your doctors will ask questions about any problems you may have and may do exams and lab tests or x-rays and scans to look for signs of cancer or treatment side effects.
+It's very important to go to all of your follow-up appointments.
+During these visits, your doctors will ask questions about any problems you may have and may do physical exams, blood tests, or x-rays and scans to look for signs of cancer or treatment side effects.
 Almost any cancer treatment can have side effects.
 Some may last for a few weeks to months, but others can last the rest of your life.
 This is the time for you to talk to your cancer care team about any changes or problems you notice and any questions or concerns you have.

 Talk with your doctor about developing a survivorship care plan for you.
 This plan might include: